Return at Dawn

-Return at Dawn (French: Retour à l'aube) is a 1938 French drama film starring Danielle Darrieux, and was directed by Henri Decoin, who co-wrote the screenplay with Pierre Wolff, based on a short story by Vicki Baum.
+Return at Dawn, also known as She Returned at Dawn (French: Retour à l'aube), is a 1938 French drama film starring Danielle Darrieux.
+The film was directed by Henri Decoin, who cowrote the screenplay with Pierre Wolff, based on a short story by Vicki Baum.
 The music score is by Paul Misraki.
 The sets were designed by the art director Serge Piménoff.
 It was filmed in Zichyújfalu and Budapest, Hungary.

 Plot

-A stationmaster's wife must go to Budapest to claim an inheritance, but is late for a train and she experiences many adventures during the night.
+A stationmaster's wife must travel to Budapest to claim an inheritance, but arrives late for her train and experiences many adventures during the night.